timeworn/stoatjs-bot-template/README.md

 # stoatjs-bot-template

 A template for building a Stoat bot using StoatJS.
 This template is written in TypeScript.
-Read the docs to get started with this bot.

 ## Features